Hong Kong Student Visa

 We appreciate that not everyone will want to take the easy route and apply for their HK study visa with us, so we have compiled the following Q&A guidelines to help all non-residents who plan to study in Hong Kong.

-Now, the first step is to check the visa rules.
+The first step is to check the visa rules.
 According to HKSAR Immigration Dept, all non-local students need one, whether they come for a short course, exchange programme or full-time study.
 If you happen to be holding a valid HKID card such as given to dependents of HK residents then you can stop reading and go and study!
 For the rest of us, a visa is needed.

 Wooohhh, slow down.
 It’s not that simple.
 The first step is to find a school and a course that suits you.
 There are plenty of choices in Hong Kong, but you need a full-time course to get the study visa.